radareorg/radare2-book/src/debugger/heap.md

 # Heap

-radare2's `dm` subcommands can also display a map of the heap which is useful for those who are interesting in inspecting the heap and its content.
+radare2's `dm` subcommands can also display a map of the heap which is useful for those who are interested in inspecting the heap and its content.
 Simply execute `dmh` to show a map of the heap:

 ```
 [0x7fae46236ca6]> dmh